 Unstructured Content, Reborn

 When it comes to unstructured content, Fluid Topics doesn’t stop at full text indexing.
-We restructure common formats such as Word, HTML, Wiki markup, FrameMaker and MadCap Flare, in order to provide the same content experience across the board.
+We restructure common formats such as Word, HTML, Wiki markup, FrameMaker and MadCap Flare, in order to provide the same content experience across the board whatever the sources.
 It’s as if they were all born structured.

 Connect All Applications